PlasmaHH/vdb/README.md

 ![](img/pahole.f.e.png)
 ![](img/pahole.m.e.png)

+## ftree
+The ftree module allows for creation of dotty files that create a tree (or directed graph) out of a datastructure.
+### Commands

+#### `ftree`
+The ftree command expects a pointer to an object.
+It will create a dot file based on the filename configured in `vdb-ftree-filebase`.
+The string there will be fed through strftime and then `.dot` will be appended to it.
+The default is `ftree` so it will always overwrite the last one.
+Using `ftree.%s` will be the most trivial way to create a file for each invocation.

+After the dot file is created, the generated filename will be fed to the string format in `vdb-ftree-dot-command` and the created command will be excuted, usually to display the generated file directly.

+Pointers will be displayed with their value, and a dot edge drawn to the object it points to.
+When the memory is inaccessible, the background of that table cell will be drawn in the color configured in `vdb-ftree-colors-invalid`.
+Various other kinds of exceptions generated during the creation of the target node can unfortunately also lead to that colour.

+### Special Filter Functionality

+#### Downcasting to hidden types
+When there is a pointer of a base class type, we try to get the dynamic type via RTTI from gdb.
+If the type has integers as template parameters (or some other corner cases) gdb will sometimes fail to find the type information (because the internal string representation does not match up) and then we try to work around that.

+Sometimes there is a pointer pointing to base classes of a non-virtual type, thus we don't have any RTTI.
+In that case we have a mechanism that gets a type path (that is all the types and members involved that lead to it), applies a regex to it, and then transforms it into a new type string and then cast it to that.
+See the examples for some `std::` containers that have nodes.
+They are accessed through a base class and then `static_cast`ed to the right type, thus we have to do the same.

+#### dynamic array/vector type detection
+For types like `std::vector` there is usually internally a pointer to the object being stored, but the type system has no idea that it is pointing to an array, not a single object.
+Similar to the hidden type thing we have a regex mechanism that can be used to access other members that then can be used to determine the amount of elements.

 # global functionality
 There is some functionality used by multiple modules.
 Whenever possible we load this lazily so it doesn't get used when